gom9000/xp-presepe/README.md

 ## Physical Boards

 ### Main board
-[main-board](main-board) implements the sawtooth wave generator, the daily-phase triggers generator, the lfo generator and the BUS backplane.
+[main-board](main-board) implements the sawtooth wave generator, the daily-phase triggers generator and the lfo generator.

+### Backplane Board
+[backplane-board](backplane-board) the BUS backplane with 7 slots for line boards.

 ### Daily-Phases Lines Board
 [phases-lines-board](phases-lines-board) implements quad current driven output lines, configurable fade in/out effect, synchronization with phase-triggers or a mixture of them, and tremolo effect.